MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-Contaminants and chemicals linked to cancer can be found in water, food, and several other commonly used items.
-Still, no classification of consumer items is subject to less government management than cosmetics, including Lipstick.
-While many of the chemicals and contaminants in cosmetics and personal care products probably pose very little risk, subjection to a few is linked to worrying health conditions, including cancer.
+Chemicals and contaminants associated with cancer are found in water, food, and lots of other common products.
+Yet, no kind of consumer products is subject to less government oversight than cosmetics and other personal products, including Lipstick.
+Although many of the chemicals and contaminants in cosmetics and personal care products in all likelihood pose minimal risk, your exposure to some has been associated with major health conditions, such as cancer.